-How to get your property presentation from 'average' to 'outstanding' - at no cost and in very little time
+How to get from 'average' to 'outstanding' property presentation

 Your home is most probably your biggest asset, so when it comes to selling it you will want to get every penny you can so that you can move on to your next adventure.

 When preparing your home for the photography shoot you need to make sure it is very clean, very tidy, and very well presented so that your professional photographer can achieve the very best photographs.

 Remember, the photographs are your key tool when marketing your property.
 Prospective buyers will decide whether they like your home within seconds of seeing the first photograph, so it is important that you capture their interest immediately.

 So how do you prepare a home for a professional photography shoot?
 Well, it's not all about stripping everything out and ending up with a cold, emotionless, empty box.
 It's about creating a carefully staged and homely environment that viewers will engage with, feel relaxed in, and aspire to live in.

 Think about how property developers stage their show homes, even better, go and visit some show homes or look at websites such as Pinterest or Houzz for inspiration and ideas.